Pandaqi/Pandaqi-Studio/pandaqi-studio/content/waitless-games/play/foldigami/_index.md

 ### Setup

 * The team with the _fewest_ points (at the start) is usually the best team to start.
-It often, however, doesn't matter.
+It usually, however, doesn't matter.
 * The game assumes the two players sit opposite each other.
 (As the placement of team icons reinforces.)
 * You can replay the same paper 5--10 times, as long as the first move is different.